 Now that you have decided to study overseas, it's time to work towards completing your application.
 Find out what to do next.

-The first step towards applying for overseas study is to register for and attend a myWorld First Step session.
+The first step towards applying for overseas study is to complete the myWorld First Steps online program.

 In addition to these sessions, there are explore my exchange options, application and occasionally institution-specific information sessions offered during semester.
 Check the student services workshops and sessions page and the information sessions registration site for further information about these events.

 Start researching on your own

-After attending a myWorld First Step session, we're sure you'll be inspired to start researching on your own to start making those early decisions.
+After completing the myWorld First Steps online program, we're sure you'll be inspired to start researching on your own to start making those early decisions.
 We strongly recommend starting your research as early as possible to give yourself the best overseas experience.
 For those in the researching and planning stages, the Step-by-step guides can be a helpful resource.